notmuch/notmuch/doc/man1/notmuch-git.rst

    .. describe:: a

-   Tag is present in upstream, but not in the local Git branch.
+   Tag is present in upstream, but not in the local git branch.

    .. describe:: d

-   Tag is present in local Git branch, but not upstream.
+   Tag is present in local git branch, but not upstream.

 .. _format: